2022-2023 Executive Board of Directors

 Learn more about Younger Members Group.

-There are five student chapters supported by the Central PA Section - Bucknell University, Pennsylvania College of Technology, The Pennsylvania State University - State College, The Pennsylvania State University - Harrisburg and Messiah College.
+There are five student chapters supported by the Central PA Section - Bucknell University, The Pennsylvania State University - Main Campus, The Pennsylvania State University - Harrisburg, York College, and Messiah College.

 A key principle of the Student Chapters is to assist students in the transition from academia to the Civil Engineering profession.
 ASCE Student Chapters expose civil engineering students to professionals in the industry and allow them to develop professional relationships.
 These relationships can be integral to securing future employment.